Absorbent incontinence aids

 • When inhaling, the belly bulges forward and the pelvic floor is relaxed.

-• When exhaling, the abdomen flattens and the pelvic floor muscles are tensed.
+• When exhaling, the belly flattens and the pelvic floor muscles contract.
 Hold the tension for 5 seconds and then relax the pelvic floor for 10 seconds.

-Tip: A special training aid for introducing into the vagina (comparable to a tampon) can help to better perceive the pelvic floor and to contract it more specifically.
+Tip: A special training aid for insertion into the vagina (comparable to a tampon) can help you better perceive and more specifically contract the pelvic floor.
 Talk to your doctor about it.

-Absorbent aids are particularly frequently used for incontinence.
-In the Gorilla Gesund online shop, various models are available, which differ in shape and absorbency.
+Absorbent aids are particularly commonly used for incontinence.
+In the Gorilla Gesund online shop, various models are available that differ, among other things, in shape and absorbency.

-Furthermore, for example, urine collectors for women and men as well as external aids (e.g. urinals or bed pads) are available, which are primarily used in severe forms of incontinence.
+In addition, for example, urine collectors for women and men as well as remote aids (e.g., urine bottles or bed pads) are available, which are mainly used for severe forms of incontinence.

-The problem: Such aids can certainly be a "stopgap solution" in certain situations, but they do not address the cause of incontinence.
-Especially the frequently used pads often come with significant disadvantages in terms of application and cost: odor nuisance, lack of wearing comfort, high costs – all of this does not necessarily make life with incontinence easier.
-Those who want to sustainably improve their quality of life and actively address bladder weakness should therefore consult their doctor to initiate a suitable, causal treatment.
+The problem: Such aids can certainly be a "last resort" in certain situations but do not address the cause of incontinence.
+Especially the frequently used pads often bring significant disadvantages in terms of use and cost: odor nuisance, lack of comfort, high costs – all this does not necessarily make life with incontinence easier.
+Anyone who wants to sustainably improve their quality of life and actively combat bladder weakness should therefore consult their doctor to initiate appropriate causal treatment.

 Suitable size, shape & wearing comfort:

-The products used should absorb as much liquid as possible and be leak-proof, so that the skin remains dry – therefore, do not use pure cellulose products.
+The products used should absorb as much liquid as possible and be leak-proof to keep the skin dry – therefore, do not use pure cellulose products.

-"The optimal binding of unpleasant odors also plays an important role.
-Special odor absorbers are partially integrated into the products or are available as a spray in stores."
+Optimal binding of unpleasant odors also plays an important role.
+Special odor absorbers are sometimes integrated into the items or available as spray in stores.

 The materials should be breathable and not irritate the skin.

-The products should allow for discreet use, meaning they should be as invisible as possible from the outside and not make noise when moving.
+The products should allow for discreet use, meaning they should be as invisible as possible from the outside and not rustle when moving.

-"In the following pages, you will be informed about our absorbent incontinence products.
-Here we distinguish between 3 variants:"
+On the following pages, you will be informed about our absorbent incontinence products.
+We distinguish 3 variants here:

-"In assessing the needs, the excretion volume of a person (normally a maximum of 2,000 ml) as well as the absorbency of the product are taken into account."
+When determining the need, the person's excretion volume (normally max.
+2,000 ml) and the absorbency of the product are taken as the basis.

 360 ml